 I am Xin Wang, a forth-year Ph.D. candidate in Computer Science at UC Berkeley, advised by Prof. Joseph E. Gonzalez and Prof.Trevor Darrell.
 I am part of the RISE Lab, BAIR Lab and BDD Lab.

 Prior to UC Berkeley, I obtained my B.S. degree in Computer Science from Shanghai Jiao Tong University in 2015.

 My research interest is in computer vision and learning system designs.
 My recent works focus on the design of dynamic neural networks for better generalization and inference efficiency in computer vision applications.
 Previously, I was also involved in the Clipper project for large-scale low-lentency machine learning model serving.

-TAFE-Net: Task-Aware Feature Embeddings for Efficient Learning and Inference
+TAFE-Net: Task-Aware Feature Embeddings for Low Shot Learning

 Conference on Computer Vision and Pattern Recognition (CVPR) 2019

 Novel task-aware feature embeddings for zero-shot and few-shot learning